EveMakwe/logging-service-code/README.md

 API Errors: Confirm the $API_URL is correct and the JWT token is valid (not expired).

 Terraform Issues: Ensure AWS credentials have sufficient permissions.

+EXTRA

+8. Update Lambda Functions with GitHub Actions
+The repository includes GitHub Actions workflows in .github/workflows (deploy-log-ingestion_dev.yml, deploy-log-retrieval_dev.yml) to update the Lambda functions if needed (e.g., after modifying ingest_logs.py or retrieve_logs.py).
+These workflows are triggered when a pull request with the label deploy_log_ingest or deploy_log_retrieval is merged into the develop branch.
+Steps to Update Lambda Functions:
+Create a pull request to the develop branch with changes to write_log/ingest_logs.py or get_log/retrieve_logs.py.

+Add the label deploy_log_ingest (for dev-log-ingest) or deploy_log_retrieval (for dev-log-retrieval) to the pull request.

+Merge the pull request to trigger the appropriate workflow.

+Monitor the deployment in the Actions tab of your GitHub repository.
+Slack notifications will be sent on success or failure

+Notes:
+Replace us-east-1 in the workflow with the AWS region where your Lambda functions are deployed.

+Ensure :${{ secrets.AWS_ACCOUNT_ID }} and {{ secrets.ROLE_NAME_GITHUB }} are defined in github secrets